-It is again the time of the year when thousands of students, especially International graduate students, will be applying to U.S. colleges for admissions to M.S. and M.B.A. programs.
-Here are a few things that students should remember as they decide whether to apply for Spring intake in USA (i.e. applications due in Sep. and Oct of 2018) or wait for the Fall 2019 admission cycle to start soon in November 2018 onwards.
+It is again the time of the year when thousands of students, especially international graduate students, will be applying to U.S. colleges for admissions to M.S. and M.B.A. programs.
+Here are a few things that students should remember as they decide whether to apply for Spring intake in USA (i.e. applications due in Sep. and Oct) or wait for the Fall next year admission cycle to start in November onwards.

-Any advantage/disadvantage of opting for Spring intake in the US?
+Any advantage/disadvantage of opting for Spring intake in USA?

-Do international students face any problem to find internships and/or full-time jobs after attending MS programs in Spring?
+Do international students face any problem finding internships and/or full-time jobs after attending MS programs in Spring?

 Tips for re-applicants – who might have faced rejections in the Fall intake